Aiven-Open/s3-connector-for-apache-kafka/README.md

 - Connector works just fine with and without Schema Registry
 - `format.output.envelope=false` is ignored if the value is not of type `org.apache.avro.Schema.Type.RECORD` or `org.apache.avro.Schema.Type.MAP`.

-## S3 multi-part uploads

-To configure S3 multi-part uploads buffer size change:
- - `aws.s3.part.size.bytes` - The Part Size in
-   S3 Multi-part Uploads in bytes.
-   Maximum is `2GB` and default is `5MB`.

-## Retry strategy configuration

-There are four configuration properties to configure retry strategy exists.

-### Apache Kafka connect retry strategy configuration property

-- `kafka.retry.backoff.ms` - The retry backoff in milliseconds.
-This config is used to notify Apache Kafka Connect to retry delivering a message batch or performing recovery in case of transient exceptions.
-Maximum value is `24` hours.

-### AWS S3 retry strategy configuration properties

-- `aws.s3.backoff.delay.ms` - S3 default base sleep time
-  for non-throttled exceptions in milliseconds.
-  Default is `100` ms.
-- `aws.s3.backoff.max.delay.ms` - S3 maximum back-off
-  time before retrying a request in milliseconds.
-  Default is `20 000` ms.
-- `aws.s3.backoff.max.retries` - Maximum retry limit
-  (if the value is greater than 30, there can be integer overflow issues during delay calculation).
-  Default is `3`.

 ## Usage

 ### Connector Configuration